qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Law of the instrument: "If the only tool you have is a hammer, it is tempting to treat everything as if it were a nail."

+> We shape our tools, and thereafter our tools shape us.

 ### Action bias

 Action bias: In the places where doing action is normal, people prefer to do something instead of doing nothing, even when doing action has no effect or negative effects.